New Years Eve In Sydney 2023-2024 Mega list

 Cruise Bar at Circular Quay

-With its position on the Overseas Passenger Terminal at West Circular Quay, this is a great place to see in the New Year.
+With its position on the Overseas Passenger Terminal at West Circular Quay, Cruise Bar is a great place to see in the New Year.
 Dance the night away.
-The entertainment includes Random Soul and Ben Morris, Erin Marshall, Felixx, Lodz, Matt Nugent, Nukewood and Shaun Keble.
+The entertainment includes Brown Sugar (live on the rooftop level) and Ben Morris, Emily Scott, Flipx, Duy, Sefu , Venuto, and Nukewood.

-In 2021 three ticket packages are on offer:
+In 2022 there were two ticket options are on offer:

-Level 1 – $229 will get you access to level 1 of Cruise Bar and lush food stations and a glass of sparkling on arrival
+Level 1 & 2 – from $169 your ticket will get you access to the first two floors of Cruise Bar and includes a 4 hour food package and a glass of sparkling for those who arrive before 8pm.

-Level 3 – $459, and you will enjoy the Roof Top experience, a true VIP experience with deluxe canapés, a 3-hour drink package, tunes from Sydney’s best DJ’s, sweeping rooftop harbour views and the very best NYE atmosphere.
+Level 3 aka the rooftop – from $389, and you will enjoy the Roof Top experience, a true VIP experience with 4 hours of deluxe canapés, a 3-hour drink package, tunes from Sydney’s best DJ’s, sweeping rooftop harbour views and a fantastic NYE atmosphere.

 Harbour View Hotel

 With front row seats to the Harbour Bridge View Squires Landing will offer a 3-hour beverage package and share menu between 6.30pm-9.30pm.
 After this, you pay for any drinks you want.
-Tickets are $400 pp
+Tickets were $400 pp. in 2022 Sign up to notifications on their website for ticket launch details.

 Looking for a restaurant package?